tommyhpham02/ResumeBuilder-CS3300-/README.md

 1. **Download SQL Server 2022:**
    - Go to the [SQL Server download page](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and download the SQL Server 2022 Developer.
    - After installation a page will prompt the users to connect the server using the connect now button.
    - A command prompt window will pop up after hitting the connect button.
-Then you can close the installation.
+Then you can close the installer.

 2. **Download SQL Server Managment Studio 20:**
    - Go to the [SQL Server Managment Studio 20 download page](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) and download the SQL Server 2022 Developer r you can download SMSS from the SQL Server 2022 Installer.